sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/Razor/Pages/GettingStarted.razor.md

 * The factory provides methods for conjunctions (`And`), disjunctions (`Or`) and negations (`Not`).
 See the next two examples if you really want to use C# operators for these.
 * The factory provides `A` through `Z` as properties that return variable declarations with these letters as their identifier.
 There is also a `Var` method that allows you to specify an identifier.

-### Writing Sentences as Code - with OperableSentenceFactory
+### Writing Formulas as Code - with OperableFormulaFactory

-The `SentenceCreation` namespace also contains a static class called `OperableSentenceFactory`.
-It works similarly to `SentenceFactory`, but lets you use operators:
+The `FormulaCreation` namespace also contains a static class called `OperableFormulaFactory`.
+It works similarly to `FormulaFactory`, but lets you use operators:

 ```
 using SCFirstOrderLogic;
-using static SCFirstOrderLogic.SentenceCreation.OperableSentenceFactory;
+using static SCFirstOrderLogic.FormulaCreation.OperableFormulaFactory;

 // Helper methods for creating your predicates (and functions) are recommended to avoid repetition
 // (NB: the return type here is OperablePredicate, not Predicate):